iXsystems/ixautomation/README.md

 Jenkins automation testing framework for iX projects
 ===========

-The scripts in this repo will allow you to test iX projects, either as an automated job from Jenkins or manually.
+The scripts in this repository will allow you to test iX projects, either as an automated job from Jenkins or manually.

 It includes support to test the following projects: